changliao1025/hexwatershed_tutorial/README.md

 - `conda activate hexwatershed_tutorial`

-- `conda install -c conda-forge gdal`

-- `conda install -c conda-forge pyflowline`
+- `conda install -c conda-forge hexwatershed`

-- `pip install hexwatershed`

 Because the `GDAL` library is used by this project and the `proj` library is often not configured correctly automatically.
 On Linux or Mac, you can set it up like this, `.bash_profile` as an example: